shihao94/blog/_posts/2025-08-19-NONMEM-estimation.md

 # 2. Approximate likelihood (FO, FOCE, Laplace)

-## example to understand FO method
+## an example to understand FO method

 One-compartment PK model with IV bolus dosing, and clearance (CL) as the model parameter of interest